Lex-2008/jsaccess.log/README.md

 * parse ua into browser, os, etc
 * parse referrer to search string for some search engines
-* add bookmarked queries
-* save bookmarks and hidden columns to localstorage
 * hide too long strings (imagine ua) behind overflow:hidden and show them on click
 * make configuration easier (call one function with parameters and generate HTML on the fly)
+* use Range requests to check for updates in files
 * tell SQLite which columns are numeric ones
 * draw histograms on numeric columns